 The Nut-compiler ("nut.txt") is modified to expand macro ("nut4.txt").
-The compiler itself (the target) has changed almost all the access functions to be the macros ("nutm.txt").
-The compiler, nut4.txt, is used to compile the macro-version of compiler ("nutm.txt").
+The compiler itself (the target) has been changed such that almost all the access functions to be the macros ("nutm.txt").
+The compiler, "nut4.txt", is used to compile the macro-version of compiler ("nutm.txt").
 Then the macro-version compiler is used to compile the original, "nut.txt" for benchmarking.
 This is the step of the work.